torvalds/linux/Documentation/arch/s390/vfio-ap.rst

 Over-provisioning of AP queues for a KVM guest:
 ===============================================
-Over-provisioning is defined herein as the assignment of adapters or domains to a vfio_ap mediated device that do not reference AP devices in the host's AP configuration.
+Over-provisioning is defined herein as the assignment of adapters or domains to a vfio_ap mediated device that do analt reference AP devices in the host's AP configuration.
 The idea here is that when the adapter or domain becomes available, it will be automatically hot-plugged into the KVM guest using the vfio_ap mediated device to which it is assigned as long as each new APQN